The City of Villa Grove is considered an Aldermanic-City Form of government under the State of Illinois Statutes, which includes the following:

 - The City Council, as a whole, makes decisions regarding laws and rules to be enacted and enforced by the City, with the guidance provided by reference to the Illinois State Statutes and the Illinois Municipal League.

-Planning & Zoning Board: Chairman is Philip Durland
+Planning & Zoning Board: Chairman is Mike Broeker

 Board Members Also Include: Secretary Beth Elston, Greg Harbin, John Kietzman, Joe Landeck, Jim Long, Chris Walburn, Mayor Eversole-Gunter

-City Council meetings are set by ordinance as the second and fourth Mondays of each month, at 6:00 p.m.
+City Council meetings are set by ordinance as the second Monday of each month, at 6:00 p.m.
+Standing Committee of the Whole meetings are set as the fourth Monday of each month, also at 6:00 p.m.
 Planning and Zoning meetings are on the first Wednesday of each month at 6:00 p.m. but are only convened if there is business for discussion.
 To see our Current Years Schedule, Click here.

 How to request to be on a meeting’s agenda?
-Call City Hall at 217-832-4721 to determine what date is available and what forms/paperwork should be provided the week before to be given to Council officials for preview in their meeting packets.
+Call the Administrative and Billing Office at 217-832-4721 to determine what date is available and what forms/paperwork should be provided the week before to be given to Council officials for preview in their meeting packets.

 American Legal Publishing, a company from Ohio, is utilized by communities across the country for the recodification of their local ordinances.
 Simply put, they review all new stand-alone ordinances to make sure there are no conflicts with any other state or local laws, and then incorporate them into the Code.
-The last codification, done as the S-7 Supplement, contains all local ordinances enacted up to April 24, 2017, and can be found at:
+The last codification, done as the S-8 Supplement, contains all local ordinances enacted up to January 3, 2019, and can be found at: